DavidYeLuo/FrontOfTheHouse/README.md

 # Front of the House

+## Introduction
+Welcome to the Front of the House project!

+This repository contains source code and assets for FOH project, a game about running a restaurant.
+The player will be playing as if they were working in a restaurant setting.
+They will be preparing their stations, serving food, refilling supplies and more.

 ## Build and Run
 TODO: build and deploy in html5 so users don't need to download Unity.